mosip/documentation/docs/id-repository.md

 # ID Repository

 ## Overview
-ID Repository contains the record of identity of an individual, and provides API based mechanism to store, retrieve and update identity details by other MOSIP modules.
+ID Repository contains the records of identity of an individual, and provides API based mechanism to store, retrieve and update identity details by other MOSIP modules.
 ID Repository is used by [Registration Processor](registration-processor.md), [ID Authentication](id-authentication-services.md) and [Resident Services](resdient-services.md)

 ## Services
 ID Repository mdoule consists of following components:
 1. Identity service
 1. VID service
 1. Credential service
-1. Credential Request Generator
+1. Credential Request Generator service
-1. Credential Feeder -
+1. Credential Feeder
 1. Salt generator

 Below is the entity relationship diagram illustrated for ID Repository.